dedis/cothority/PUBLISH.md

 3. update the kyber-dependency in `cothority/package.json` and the cothority -version, which has to be the same as the kyber-version, push to master
 4. publish the new cothority-npm using `cothority/publish.sh`
-5. tag the latest commit using
+5. use an annotated tag on the latest commit with - this should be signed with your gpg-key
 ```
-git tag v3.4.6
+git tag -s v3.4.6
 git push origin v3.4.6
 ```